JuliaArrays/OffsetArrays.jl/README.md

   + [ClawPack 5.0](http://clawpack.github.io/index.html)

-The directory _examples_ contains at the moment a translation of explicit upwind finite difference scheme for scalar law advection equation from the book _Numerical Solution of Hyperbolic Partial Differential Equations_ by prof. John A. Trangenstein.
+The directory _examples_ of [hyperbolic_PDE](https://github.com/alsam/hyperbolic_PDE.jl) contains at the moment a translation of explicit upwind finite difference scheme for scalar law advection equation from the book _Numerical Solution of Hyperbolic Partial Differential Equations_ by prof. John A. Trangenstein.

 + examples/scalar_law/PROGRAM0/main.jl